-E. Discount Rate
+F. Discount Rate

-The discount rate used to measure the total pension liability was 8.25%.
-The projection of cash flows used to determine the discount rate was assumed that employee contributions will be made at the fiscal 2015 contribution rate, contributions from school districts will be made at contractually required rates (actuarially determined), and contributions from the state will be made at current statutorily required rates.
+The discount rate used to measure the total pension liability was 8.0%.
+This is a decrease from the discount rate at the prior measurement date of 8.25%.
+The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the fiscal 2016 contribution rate, contributions from school districts will be made at contractually required rates (actuarially determined), and contributions from the state will be made at current statutorily required rates.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-F. Net Pension Liability
+G. Net Pension Liability

-On June 30, 2015, the Academy reported a liability of \$ 787,956 for its proportionate share of the net pension liability.
-The net pension liability was measure as of June 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+On June 30, 2016, the Academy reported a liability of \$1,101,106 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Academy's proportion of the net pension liability was based on the Academy's contributions to TRA in relation to total system contributions including direct aid from the State of Minnesota, City of Minneapolis and Minneapolis School District.
-Academy proportionate share was 0.0171% at the end of the measurement period and 0.0175% for the beginning of the year.
+Academy proportionate share was 0.0178% at the end of the measurement period and 0.0171% for the beginning of the year.